emissary-ingress/emissary/user-guide/docker-compose.md

 host_rewrite: httpbin.org
 ```

-Once again, restart ambassador and test the new mapping:
+Once again, restart Ambassador Edge Stack and test the new mapping:

 ```bash
 # restart the container to pick up new configuration settings